powsybl/powsybl.github.io/pages/documentation/developer/tutorials/itools-packager.md

 This will create a Maven artifact `com.powsybl.tutorials:powsybl-itools-packager:1.0.0` of type pom.

 ## Configure itools-packager
-In the `pom.xml`, add the following lines enable the `itools-packager` maven plugin during the compilation.
+In the `pom.xml`, add the following lines to enable the `itools-packager` maven plugin during the compilation.
 ```xml
 <build>
     <plugins>